 Nonetheless, within a week, the Craig’s mailbox began filling with envelopes bearing postmarks from all over the country.
 It was as if he had blown a giant dog whistle, calling exotic neglected animals from dark corners of big zoos, small zoos, well-kept zoos and those that made people sadder than when they arrived.
 Their caretakers heard Craig’s call as if he were next door.

 “It wasn’t even the surplus list,” Craig recalls.
 “There were tons of letters about animals they were going to kill- elephants, chimpanzees.
 It was so much more than what I could do.
 And there was the question of who do I pick?”

-“Singularly, Pat is devoted to the animals,” says Kent Drotar, the sanctuary ambassador.
+“Singularly, Pat is devoted to the animals,” says Kent Drotar, the Sanctuary's Director of Public Relations.
 “He literally is here seven days a week 12 hours a day.
 At the end of the day, if he has to make a hard decision, it’s always about the animals.”

 As Craig’s family farm began filling with wild animals, he felt unsettled.
 While he had rescued them from being euthanized, the animals still lived in concrete enclosures with metal bars, per state and federal regulations.
 He began letting them out during the day in a fenced-in area, one at a time.
 He noticed they always returned at night to their cages where they felt safe.

 His pioneering approach successfully led to the rewriting of state and federal laws to allow animals to live in habitats and not just in concrete and metal cages.
 In 41 years, no animal has escaped the sanctuary.

 “It’s all about psychology of animals,” Craig says. “[Animals born in captivity] see the fence as security, and they defend that space.”